 Imprint This brochure was created in the framework of the S3C project (Smart Consumer, Smart Customer, Smart Citizen).
 The S3C project has received funding from the European Union's Seventh Framework Programme for research, technological development and demonstration under grant agreement n° 308765.
 The sole responsibility for the content of this publication lies with the authors.
 It does not necessarily reflect the opinion of the European Commission.
 The European Commission is not responsible for any use that may be made of the information contained therein.

-Authors

-B.A.U.M.
-Consult GmbH München/Berlin

-Text and editing

-B.A.U.M.
-Consult GmbH München/Berlin with support from the S3C Consortium Partners

-Design and production

-alma grafica UG, www.almagrafica.de
+Authors B.A.U.M.
+Consult GmbH München/Berlin Text and editing B.A.U.M.
+Consult GmbH München/Berlin with support from the S3C Consortium Partners Design and production alma grafica UG, www.almagrafica.de Picture Credits Shutterstock, f9photos B.A.U.M.

-Picture Credits

-Shutterstock, f9photos

-B.A.U.M.
 Consult GmbH, Gotzinger Str.
 48-50, 81371 Munich, Germany.
 Copies of this brochure - also extracts thereof - may only be made with the permission of and with reference to the publisher and if a sample copy is provided.

-Empowering people for the smart energy system of the future

-"People make the difference in the transition to our future energy system.
-S3C paves the way for the successful long-term end user engagement"

-... with this guiding principle in mind, the Smart Consumer, Smart Customer, Smart Citizen project (S3C) set out to develop a toolkit for the active engagement of customers of energy in smart grid projects.
+Empowering people for the smart energy system of the future "People make the difference in the transition to our future energy system.
+S3C paves the way for the successful long-term end user engagement" ... with this guiding principle in mind, the Smart Consumer, Smart Customer, Smart Citizen project (S3C) set out to develop a toolkit for the active engagement of customers of energy in smart grid projects.
 In S3C, we argue that the "One" smart consumer does not exist and uniform solutions are not applicable when human nature is involved.
 Therefore, the S3C project addresses consumers on three different levels:

-The smart consumer

-"I want to reduce my energy consumption to save money"

-The smart customer

-"I want to become a prosumer - consume as well as produce energy or provide services to the energy market"

-The smart citizen

-"I want to contribute to the quality of supply and support environmental preservation"

 The S3C project was funded by the European Union's seventh framework programme for research, technological development and demonstration from 2012 to 2015.

 Understanding consumer engagement in smart grid pilots or rollouts is a real challenge.
 Human behaviour is influenced by many different factors at once, and it is difficult to causally isolate the influence of separate factors.
-Putting theory and empirical investigations together, we got a first idea on the best practices and pitfalls of consumer engagement, but it was only by actually putting these first ideas into practice - by testing them in the pilots that were willing to cooperate with us - that they could be developed into solid insights.
+Putting theory and empirical investigations together, we got a first idea on the best practices and pitfalls of consumer engagement, but it was only by actually that are ready for use by all kinds of product and project developers.
+May they help to combine technological putting these first ideas into practice - by testing them and human approaches when involving end users in the in the pilots that were willing to cooperate with us - that future's more distributed energy system. they could be developed into solid insights.
 Dr. Erik Laes, S3C project coordinator, VITO/Energyville